nats-io/nats-connector-framework/README.md

 # nats-connector
-A pluggable service to bridge NATS and other technologies
+A pluggable service to bridge NATS with other technologies

 ## Work in Progress
 Code here is prototype/experimental code, incomplete, and not ready for public consumption.
 Feel free to browse, but using this right now would not be a good idea.